-The process by which dry shampoo tackles oily hair isn’t really rocket science – When you apply dry shampoo, the active ingredients soak up oil and grease to leave you looking intentionally put-together.
+How does dry shampoo work though?
+The process by which dry shampoo tackles oily hair isn’t really rocket science – when you apply dry shampoo, the active ingredients soak up oil and grease to leave you looking intentionally put-together.

 Sounds pretty good, right?
 Well, that is until you start using it day in and day out to keep your hair clean.
 Then we have a serious problem.
 You see, the dry shampoo stays put, which leads to a combination of sebum (our body’s natural oil) and dry shampoo particles clogging our hair follicles.
 If you haven’t already guessed, that’s really bad for our hair and can result in stunted growth or loss.

 Luckily, this only happens if you’re using it like all the time because you can remove the product buildup by washing your hair.